Final report for WNM22-001

 This event was designed to bring together agricultural professionals from around the state to discuss challenges to sustainable agriculture in NM, learn about WSARE and NM projects supported by this program, and identify priority areas for future projects.

-ON March 30, 2023, the western region Sustainable Agriculture Research and Extension New Mexico State Program (WSARE) coordinated a summit in Santa Fe, NM at the Cooperative Extension office (3229 Rodeo Road, Santa Fe, NM 87507).
+On March 30, 2023, the western region Sustainable Agriculture Research and Extension New Mexico State Program (WSARE) coordinated a summit in Santa Fe, NM at the Cooperative Extension office (3229 Rodeo Road, Santa Fe, NM 87507).
 Participants were welcomed to the summit by Jeff Witte, New Mexico Dept. of Agriculture, Director and NM Secretary of Agriculture, and Jenna Meeks, Western Sustainable Agriculture Research and Education Professional Development Program, Coordinator.
 Steve Kadas, previously with the New Mexico Association of Conservation Districts Program Manager, and currently a Soil Health Specialist with Soil Health LLC, provided the opening address discussing key sustainable agriculture concerns in NM.

 Invited panelists included past WSARE grant recipients and individuals who submitted proposals including: